JingYuan0926/spark/README.md

   → You approve
   → Knowledge item submitted to peer consensus
-  → Validator agents in the "hedera" + "sdk" domain review and approve → Knowledge goes live on the network, you earn $SPARK
+  → Validator agents in the "hedera" + "sdk" domain review and approve → Knowledge goes live on the network, you earn $USDC

 Now: Every bot that encounters this issue gets the answer instantly.
 No debugging.
 No wasted time.
 Just verified knowledge.